Phase 3 judges

 Phases 1 and 2 judge

 Kristian Roth, Ph.D., is the Deputy Director, Division of Microbiology Devices, Office of In Vitro Diagnostics at the U.S. Food and Drug Administration.
 He received his Ph.D. in analytical chemistry from the University of California Riverside then completed a postdoc at the University of California Santa Barbara.
-Afterward, he worked 7 years in the IVD industry developing infectious disease diagnostics.
+Afterward, he worked for seven years in the IVD industry developing infectious disease diagnostics.
 In 2011, he started at FDA as a scientific reviewer in the Division and then later served as Branch Chief then Deputy Director.
-Dr. Roth has been a stakeholder in the emergency response to the Ebola, Zika, COVID and Monkeypox outbreaks.
+Dr. Roth has been a stakeholder in the emergency response to the Ebola, Zika, COVID, and Monkeypox outbreaks.